kubernetes-sigs/gateway-api/geps/gep-91/index.md

 ### API

 * Introduce a `FrontendValidation` field of type `FrontendTLSValidation` within [GatewayTLSConfig][] that can be used to validate the peer (frontend) with which the TLS connection is being made.
-* Introduce a `caCertificateRefs` field within `FrontendTLSValidation` that can be used to specify a list of CA Certificates that can be used as a trust anchor to validate the certificates presented by the client.
 * This new field is separate from the existing [BackendTLSPolicy][] configuration.
-[BackendTLSPolicy][] controls TLS certificate validation for connections *from* the
-  Gateway to the backend service.
+[BackendTLSPolicy][] controls TLS certificate validation for connections *from* the Gateway to the backend service.
 This proposal adds the ability to validate the TLS certificate presented by the *client* connecting to the Gateway (the frontend).
 These two validation mechanisms operate independently and can be used simultaneously.
+* Introduce a `caCertificateRefs` field within `FrontendTLSValidation` that can be used to specify a list of CA Certificates that can be used as a trust anchor to validate the certificates presented by the client.
+* Add a new `FrontendValidationModeType` enum within `FrontendTLSValidation` with the following values:
+  * `Request`
+  * `RequireAny`
+  * `VerifyIfGiven`
+  * `RequireAndVerify`
 * Introduce a `ObjectReference` structure that can be used to specify `caCertificateRefs` references.
-* Add `frontendValidation` to
 * Introduce a `tls` field within the Gateway Spec to allow for a common TLS configuration to apply across all listeners.

 #### GO